masagrator/HigurashiENX/README.md

 # Thanks to
 - MangaGamer for releasing 8 main chapters in English (not directly involved with this project).
 Official Steam release available here: https://store.steampowered.com/bundle/709/Higurashi_When_They_Cry_Hou/
 - [07th mod](https://07th-mod.com/home/) for tremendous work put to translations of console exclusive chapters and help with understanding some technical things about game engine (not directly involved with this project)
-- Kaitoein & Bonciel - for Saikoroshi translation (not directly involved with this project)
 - xPearse Scanlations - for providing machine translations for Hou chapters (not directly involved with this project)
 - [DCNick3](https://github.com/DCNick3) for ShinDataUtil, mainly for scenario decompiler/compiler.
 Without it this project wouldn't even start.
 - [Neurochitin](https://gitlab.com/Neurochitin) for providing scripts that helped finish this project faster.